Attuma: Publication history

 Attuma first appeared in Fantastic Four #33 (December 1964), and was created by Stan Lee (writer) and Jack Kirby (artist).

 Fictional character biography

-Attuma was born as a member of a tribe of barbaric Atlanteans, who were banished from Atlantis ages ago.
+Attuma is part of a tribe of barbaric Atlanteans who were banished from Atlantis ages ago.
 For unknown reasons Attuma was born with strength, endurance, and speed far superior to those of any normal Atlantean.
 Attuma quickly became leader of his tribe and declared that he would conquer the city of Atlantis as an ancient prophecy predicted.
-Attuma had an illegitimate daughter, Andromeda by a woman named Lady Gelva, but he did not know she gave birth to his only child until confronted by Andromeda.
-Attuma was disappointed to learn he had a child who wasn't a boy and was disgusted to find out Lady Gelva was the mother as he saw her as a "bullocked whale".
-Andromeda would later challenge her father as is the right of every first born male child, Attuma allowed the challenge to proceed because Andromeda had been raised as a warrior.
-Attuma won the challenge but Andromeda was kidnapped by Ghaur before Attuma could kill her.
+Attuma had an illegitimate daughter, Andromeda by a woman named Lady Gelva, but he did not know she gave birth to his only child until Andromeda confronted him.